Hi! I’m Cristy Burne

 I have degrees in biotechnology and science communication.
-I’ve edited several science magazines, helped create museum exhibitions, and written feature articles for countless magazines and newspapers.
+I’m a past editor of several science magazines including CSIRO’s Scientriffic magazine for kids, I’ve helped create museum exhibitions, and written feature articles for countless magazines and newspapers.

 I currently teach Writing for Children at Curtin University, am the Assistant Regional Advisor for the Society of Children’s Book Writers and Illustrators for Australia West, and I’m always working on my next book.

 I’ve been blogging for years.
 I hope you enjoy the read.
 If you have any questions, requests or would just like to say hi, I’d love to hear from you.

 You can also play with some free Japanese mythology stuff, pick up tips on creative writing, check out my bio or hire me for a presentation, residency, workshop or to do some writing.
 Thanks for hanging out, and don’t forget to like me on Facebook.

 You can read my work in the amazing Crinkling News (Australia’s national newspaper for young people), CSIRO’s kids science magazine Double Helix; in the Australian Museum’s TYRANNOSAURS exhibition, now touring New Zealand; as well as on Scitech’s Particle news, medical websites, software manuals, cloud computing brochures and more.

 Cristy is a science writer, teacher, editor and children’s author.
 Visit www.cristyburne.com for more information.